JasonChia/jenkins-sample/README.txt

 *   Godeps/

-        This directory contains the app's dependencies and is created by the Godep tool.
+        This directory contains the app's dependencies and is created by the Godep tool..